thegooddocsproject/templates/writing-tips.md

 ## Language and Tone

-* Use consistent language and tone throughout your docs.
+* Use consistent language, spelling, and tone throughout your docs.
 * Describe things as clearly and accurately as possible.
 * Run your text through a grammar [linter](https://en.wikipedia.org/wiki/Lint_(software)) to check how readable it is.
   * Tools like Grammarly help you identify grammar issues
   * Tools like `Vale` help you identify style issues. ([This article](https://hackernoon.com/lint-lint-and-away-linters-for-the-english-language-70f4b22cc73c) includes a list of other linter tools.)
 * Avoid colloquialisms and jargon because it makes it harder for a non-native English speaker to understand your words.
+* Avoid including acronyms in your documentation without writing the spelled-out form on the first use.
+You can use the acronym for subsequent references.
 * Avoid adding your own opinions, or the opinions of others.
 Doing this clouds a reader's ability to draw conclusions about the discussion.

 ## Writing procedural steps